-Construction issues that influence pavement type selection include: size and complexity of the project, stage construction, lane closure requirements, traffic control and safety during construction, sufficient access during closures for construction hauling of material into and out of the work zone, construction windows when the project must be completed, adequate work area, and other constructability issues that have the potential of generating contract change orders.
+Construction issues that influence pavement type selection include: size and complexity of the project, stage construction, lane closure requirements, traffic control and safety during construction, construction windows when the project must be completed, adequate work area, and other constructability issues that have the potential of generating contract change orders.

-The Project Engineer must be cognizant of the issues involved in constructing a pavement, and provide plans and specifications that both meets performance standards and requirements.
-The Construction Engineer for the area where the pavement will be built should be consulted regarding constructability during the project development process.
-The recommendations given by Construction should be weighed against other recommendations and requirements for the pavement.
-Constructability recommendations should be accommodated where practical, provide minimum performance requirements, safety, and maintainability.
+The Project Engineer must be cognizant of the issues involved in constructing a pavement, and provide specifications that both meets and performance standards and requirements.
+Construction Engineer for the area where the pavement will be built should be consulted regarding constructability during the project development process.
+The recommendations given by Construction should be weighed against other recommendations and requirements for Constructability recommendations pavement. should be accommodated where practical, provide minimum performance requirements, safety, and maintainability.
 Some constructability items that should be addressed in the project include:

 - Clearance width of paving machines to barriers and hinge points should be provided for good control of paving operation and smoothness.
-A minimum of 2.5 feet from limits of paving to temporary K-rail for paving machine and survey control is to be provided Access for delivery trucks and construction equipment.
-Delivery of consistent material is important for the paving machine to operate at a constant rate to construct smooth and long lasting pavement. - Public safety and convenience. - Time and cost of placing multiple thin lifts of different materials as opposed to thicker lifts of a single material.
-For example, sometimes it is more efficient and less costly to place one thick lift of aggregate base rather than two thin lifts of aggregate base and subbase. - The impact of combined lifts of different materials on long-term performance or maintenance of the pavement.
+Provide a minimum of 2.5 feet from limits of paving to portable concrete barrier (Type 60K) for paving machine and survey control. - Access for delivery trucks and construction equipment.
+Consistent delivery of material is important for the paving machine to operate at a consistent rate to construct smooth and long lasting pavement. - Public safety and convenience. - Time and cost of placing multiple thin lifts of different materials as opposed to thicker lifts of a single material.
+(For example, sometimes it is more efficient and less costly to place one thick lift of aggregate base rather than two thin lifts of aggregate base and subbase).

+- The impact of combined lifts of different materials on long-term performance or maintenance of the pavement.
 For example, although it may seem to be a good idea to combine layers of Portland cement concrete and lean concrete base into a single layer to make it easier to construct, combining these layers has a negative impact on the pavement performance and will lead to untimely failure. - Distance to material batch plant should be taken into consideration.
-If one is not accessible to the project site, a staging area of no less than 200 by 200 feet should be provided to produce consistent concrete or asphalt mixes and ensure proper moisture levels in aggregate mix as they are essential in creating sound and smooth pavement. - Maximize lane closure times or utilize detours to provide consistent paving operations.
+If one is not accessible to the project site, a staging area no less than 200 by 200 feet should be provided to produce consistent concrete or asphalt mixes and ensure proper moisture levels in aggregate mix as they are essential in creating sound and smooth pavement. - Maximize lane closure times or utilize detours to provide consistent paving operations.
 Paving short sections causes more pavement tie-ins and more start-stop operations, both of which create greater potential for pavement roughness and lower durability.
-In lieu of short duration closures of less than 10 hours, the following traffic handling strategies should be considered for major pavement operations such as widening, rehabilitation, or reconstruction: - Extended weekend closures (55-hour, 48-hour, 24-hour, etc.). - Median widening to temporarily detour traffic. - Diverting some or all traffic to the opposite direction (split roadway) and using movable barriers, if needed, to maintain peak traffic flows.

-- Long-term lane closures.
+In lieu of short duration closures of less than 10 hours, the following traffic handling strategies should be considered for major pavement operations such as widening, rehabilitation, or reconstruction: - o Extended weekend closures (55-hour, 48-hour, 24-hour, etc.). - o Median widening to temporarily detour traffic. - Diverting some or all traffic to opposite direction (split roadway) and using movable barriers, if needed, to maintain peak traffic flows - Long-term lane closures.
 Some roads can be at least partially closed for 2 weeks or more during light travel seasons or during entire construction. - Order of work should be taken into consideration to ensure smooth and durable pavement.
 For example, diamond grinding should be done after individual slab replacement work is completed.
 However, for concrete pavement widening, diamond grind the adjacent existing lane prior to beginning the widening work.